dxc-technology/DXC-Industrialized-AI-Starter/PyPi-docs/docs/data_sets.md

 # Load Data

-Finding right or sample data set is one of the important tasks for those who are starting to work on Machine learning and AI.
-Though we have many datesets readily available finding right dataset, loading and using it can always be challangeing specically for beginners.
-DXC Industrialized AI Starter make this easy by providing few data sets and functions to load them easily without any difficulties.
+Finding the right or sample dataset is one of the important tasks for those who are starting to work on Machine learning and AI.
+Though we have many datasets readily available finding the right dataset, loading, and using it can always be challenging especially for beginners.
+DXC Industrialized AI Starter makes this easy by providing a few data sets and functions to load them easily without any difficulties.

-Below code sinpet helps you to load and view the datsets from this library.
+Below code, snippet helps you to load and view the datasets from this library.

 ```python
 # To know more details about the dataset